-Process service is the delivery of copies of legal documents such as summons, complaint, subpoena, or court order to show cause (order to appear and argue against a proposed order), writs, notice to quit the premises and certain other documents, usually by personal delivery to the defendant or other person to whom the documents are directed.
+Process service is the delivery of copies of legal documents such as summons, complaint, subpoena, or court order to show cause (order to appear in court and argue against a proposed claim or charge), writs, notice to quit the premises and certain other documents.
+The legal documents or subpoenas are usually by personal delivery to the defendant or other person to whom the documents are directed.

 - What is a Process Server and what is Process Service?

 - The legal process for serving court papers

 - How to pursue a career as a process server and where to look for employment

 - How to find process service training courses and exam materials

 Process Service Books

 - Private Investigation and Process Serving: A Comprehensive Guide Investigators, Process Servers and Attorneys (Paperback)

 - Head Process Server & Court Aide (Career Examination Book ; C-349) - Career exam book on process serving.
 Get certified to become a process server.